bessfernandez/goodcup-beta/README.md

 A place to research coffee beans and journal your favorites.

 ## Also
-Very Beta.
-Trying out new technology things.
+Very early in process.
+Most experiments, prototyping, trying out new technology things.
 Do I hate Taillwind CSS?
 Unsure yet!

 ## Tech Stack.
 - Next.js